How music, design and code are all the same

 In design we can do this too by building up different layers of composition.
 By having sections of your design filled with an image, text and buttons, then dropping to a section with just a single centre-aligned paragraph, then an image, and then back into a full section with all elements.
 Doing this creates visual drama and dynamism.
 It also helps to draw attention to the right things at the right time.

 Equally, we can play with time signatures which allow us to create different dynamic rhythms to create more unique feels.
 Jazz is full of this, but so is a lot of modern metal music.

 Rap and hip hop use a very common layering of 4/4 backing rhythms and then rapping in triplets over the top.
 This is what makes the vocals feel like they’re running at a faster pace than the lyrics and feel really fluid.
 You can count 1, 2, 3 in fast succession over the 4 measures to hear how it works.

 In design we can use this idea visually by using contrasting grids on top of each other.
 Think how it would look to have your type laid out evenly over a 4 block grid but spaced as if it was a 3 block grid.
 It would create interest by adding additional white space between the words, creating a more intriguing rhythm.

-In the below example, the navigation bar at the top and the two circular graphics fall on the 4x4 grid whereas the title text sits on a 3x4 grid.
+In the below example, the navigation bar at the top and falls on the 4 column grid alongside the company logos at the bottom whereas the title section and hero image sit on a 3 column grid.
 Just like triplets fall inside a 4/4 rhythm, different grids can work in harmony to create more interesting layouts.
 This combines our principles of grids, rhythm, pacing, colour theory, white space and time signatures.
 Almost all of them!